Spanish grammar: Forms of address

 The use of usted and ustedes as a polite form of address is universal.
 However, there are variations in informal address.
-Ustedes replaces vosotros in much of Andalusia, the Canary Islands, and Latin America, except in the liturgical or poetic of styles.
+Ustedes replaces vosotros in part of Andalusia, the Canary Islands, and Latin America, except in the liturgical or poetic of styles.
 In some parts of Andalusia, the pronoun ustedes is used with the standard vosotros endings.

 Depending on the region, Latin Americans may also replace the singular tú with usted or vos.
 The choice of pronoun is a tricky issue and can even vary from village to village.
 Travellers are often advised to play it safe and call everyone usted.

 A feature of the speech of the Dominican Republic and other areas where syllable-final /s/ is completely silent is that there is no audible difference between the second- and third-person singular form of the verb.
 This leads to redundant pronoun use, for example, the tagging on of ¿tú ves? (pronounced tuvé) to the ends of sentences, where other speakers would say ¿ves?.